IAMASHWINV/Frequency_Division_Multiplexing/README.md

-Implement different types of amplitude modulation using python
+Implement Frequency Division Multiplexing for different modulation techniques (DSB-SC, SSB and conventional AM) using python.